dotnet/training-tutorials/content/csharp/getting-started/strings.md

 }
 ```

-If you try to work with the members of an object that isn't set (one that is null), your program will throw a ``NullReferenceException``.
+If you try to work with the members of an object that isn't set (one that is null), your program will throw a ``NullReferenceException`` with a message "Object reference not set to an instance of an object".
 These are very common, and often very frustrating, errors in C# applications.
 You can mitigate them by ensuring you're always setting a default value to your instances rather than allowing them to remain null.

 You can check to see if a string value is null by comparing it to null (for instance, ``(nullstring == null)`` would evaluate to ``true``).
 There are also some built-in helper functions for detecting whether a string is either null or empty.
 Both ``(String.IsNullOrEmpty(emptyString))`` and ``(String.IsNullOrEmpty(nullString))`` would return ``true`` as well.
 This demonstrates another common pattern in C#, which is the use of static *extension methods* on a type for functionality that is useful to apply to null instances of the type.
 You will learn more about extension methods in [Defining and Calling Methods](methods.md).